The Powerful Reason You Should Tell Your Story

 Take fifteen minutes and tackle the beginning of your story.
 This is your introduction; it’s a chance to remind yourself why your story needs to be told.
 You might begin writing that story that’s been on your heart for weeks, months, or years.
 You might even tell your own personal story, a glimpse of your life.

-When you’re finished, post it in the comments section, and don’t forget to comment on three other stories!
+When you’re finished, post it in the practice box below and don’t forget to comment on three other stories!